get-devkit/leetcodereminder/Readme.md

 ## Contributing

 Contributions are welcome.
-To contribute to this project, follow the steps in CONTRIBUTING.md
+To contribute to this project, follow the steps in <a href="https://github.com/get-devkit/leetcodereminder/blob/main/CONTRIBUTING.md" > CONTRIBUTING.md </a>

 ## License

-This project is licensed under the License.md.
+This project is licensed under the  <a href="https://github.com/get-devkit/leetcodereminder/blob/main/LICENSE.md" > License.md. </a>